Development Techniques in the AgileApps Cloud

 - After developers have created the first version of their application, they create a package containing the application and publish it to the QA tenancy.
-After the QA has certified the package it can be promoted to staging and production tenancies or published into the catalog.
+After the QA certifies the package it can be promoted to staging and production tenancies or published in the catalog.
 Developers also have the option to download the package ZIP file and check it into their organization’s version control repository.

 Sandbox Development Model